LucidKreaxions/alx_be_shell/shell_permissions/README.md

 4-empty: creates an empty file called hello.

-5-execute: adds execute permission to the owner of the file hello
+5-execute: adds execute permission to the owner of the file hello.

+6-multiple_permissions: add execute permission to owner & group owner, read permission to others to file hello.